 I wish I’d known in college how to get rid of cockroaches, because some of the cruddy apartments I lived in literally swarmed with the things when the lights were off.
 Of course, if I’d known how to clean properly — and insisted my roommates learn, too — I probably could have cut their population down significantly… or at least sent them to live at the neighbors.
 Now, even though it’s been over 20 years, I still shudder when I think of how the things skittered around in our kitchens and bathrooms.

 If you live in an area where cockroaches are prevalent, or in an older home or apartment building where they never seem to go away, don’t give up hope.
 You can get rid of roaches.
-While it’s almost impossible to completely kill them throughout a structure without heavy toxins, there are many steps you can take to reduce their population and send them looking for somewhere else to live.
+While it’s almost impossible to completely kill them throughout a structure without heavy toxins, there are many steps you can take (including the DIY Roach Killer, below) to reduce their population and send them looking for somewhere else to live.

 How To Get Rid Of Cockroaches By De-Cluttering